 Salary and Benefits

-The salary for this full-time, exempt position is $50,000/year plus a competitive benefits package including health insurance, dental insurance, FSA, vacation, 403(b) retirement matching plan and pre-tax transportation program.
-We value the artistic and other life activities of our staff and welcome partial remote and flexible work hours.
-A national organization, we value the opportunity to be based in Minnesota, where the CEO lives, so we invite applicants outside the area to only apply if they are willing to move to or near St. Paul, Minnesota (when it is safe to do so).
-ACF is able to offer a modest moving package.
-(Read more about the beautiful landscape and offerings of Minnesota – it’s more than snow!)
+The salary for this full-time, exempt position is $90-100,000/year (depending on experience) plus a competitive benefits package including health insurance, dental insurance, FSA, vacation, 403(b) retirement matching plan and pre-tax transportation program.
+We value the artistic and other life activities of our staff and welcome flexible remote and work hours.

 About American Composers Forum

 ACF supports and advocates for individuals and groups creating music today by demonstrating the vitality and relevance of their art.
 We connect artists with collaborators, organizations, audiences, and resources.
 Through storytelling, publications, recordings, hosted gatherings, and industry leadership, we activate equitable opportunities for artists.
 We provide direct funding and mentorship to a broad and diverse field of music creators, highlighting those who have been historically excluded from participation.
 Visit www.composersforum.org for more information.

 How to Apply

 Please upload a resume and a letter describing how you will contribute to ACF’s stated mission through this position in PDF form through this link: https://smrtr.io/52JtC.
 Contact Laura Krider, Director of Operations and Special Projects at firstname.lastname@example.org or 612.314.9228 with any questions.